rust-lang/book/2018-edition/src/ch04-01-what-is-ownership.md

 * The Boolean type, `bool`, with values `true` and `false`.
 * All the floating point types, such as `f64`.
 * The character type, `char`.
-* Tuples, but only if they contain types that are also `Copy`.
+* Tuples, if they only contain types that are also `Copy`.
 For example, `(i32, i32)` is `Copy`, but `(i32, String)` is not.

 ### Ownership and Functions